Wouldn’t it be great if you could publish content on your website, and the following would then happen … all from your URL:

 As mentioned earlier, by default WordPress web URLs use characters like question marks and numbers to create unique Post Ids and URLs.
 We want to create a “pretty” permalink instead for our posts.
 To do this, we will need to specify a different Permalink structure than the default.

 In the Common Settings section, select Custom Structure, then add one or more ‘tags’ (see below) to create SEO-friendly URLs …

-(Configure your permalink settings to create search engine-friendly URLs)
+(Set up your permalink settings to create SEO-friendly URLs)